-The new Shut Off hopper holds 300 grams of coffee (a 250 gram hopper extension is available).
-This hopper is vastly improved and is unique to anything that has come before it.
+The new “shut off” hopper holds 300 grams of coffee (and a 250-gram hopper extension is available).
+This hopper is vastly improved and is unique in comparison to anything that has come before it.

-It allows for valve to be close prior to the removal of a hopper trapping the beans inside of the hopper while it is being removed.
-With only an average of 10 grams of bean loss, this feature minimizes costs, waste, and cleanup.
+It allows for a valve to be closed prior to the removal of the hopper, trapping the beans inside of the hopper while it is being removed.
+With an average of only 10 grams of bean loss, this feature minimizes costs, waste, and cleanup.

-The Esatto Coffee Scale attaches to the bottom of an Encore, Virtuoso, or Preciso and converts them into weight-based grinding similar to that of the Vario-W.
+The Esatto Coffee Scale attaches to the bottom of an Encore, Virtuoso, or Preciso, and converts them to weight-based grinding similar to that of the Vario-W.

-Simply set the weight of the grind that you want, and the Esatto takes over to include weighting the ground coffee within .10 of gram and stopping automatically.
+Simply set the weight of the grind that you want, and the Esatto takes over to weigh the ground coffee within .10 of gram and stop automatically.